-- 1 In ZENworks Control Center, click the Administrators tab. - 2 In the Administrators panel, click New > Administrator to display the Add New Administrator dialog box. - 3 Fill in the fields.
+- 1 In ZENworks Control Center, click the Administrators tab.![Anju_Sep21_2010: Changed Screenshot for ZEN11] - 2 In the Administrators panel, click New > Administrator to display the Add New Administrator dialog box. - 3 Fill in the fields.

 The Add New Administrator dialog box lets you create a new administrator account by providing a name and password, or you can create a new administrator based on an existing user in the user source.
 Optionally, you can give the new administrator the same rights that the logged-in administrator has.